okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Activate SMS Factor

-Activates a `sms` factor by verifying the OTP.
+Activates an `sms` factor by verifying the OTP.
 The request and response is identical to [activating a TOTP factor](#activate-totp-factor)

 ##### Activate SMS Factor Request Parameters